OseSem/OseSem/README.md

 </a>&nbsp;&nbsp;
 </p>

-I am a self-thought python developer, but I am also learning other languages now.
+I am a self-taught python developer, but I am also learning other languages now.
 I specialize in writing discord bots and managing code.

 >[!NOTE]
 > Feel free to dm me anytime my discord is **`OseSem`**.